-1. Chiropractors are safe, effective and here to help you.
+1. Chiropractors are safe, effective, and here to help you.

-Research shows that chiropractic care is the number one most effective treatment for low back pain.
-Chiropractic is also very low risk.
-We have the lowest malpractice premiums compared to other medical professions (tens of thousands of dollars lower!), indicating that most people who see a chiropractor are very rarely harmed.
+Research shows that chiropractic care is one of the most effective treatments for low back pain1.
+Chiropractic is generally considered safe2.
+We have the lowest malpractice premiums compared to other medical professions (tens of thousands of dollars lower!), indicating that most people who see a chiropractor are rarely harmed.
 Chiropractic is a hands-on healing profession.
 You will find that your chiropractor genuinely cares for you and your overall well-being.

 2. No, we will not break your neck.

-3. We went to school for a really long time and we are doctors.
+3. We went to school for a really long time, and we are doctors.

 Chiropractic school is just as long as medical school.
-You need to have required credits to attend.
-Most chiropractors earn their bachelor’s degree and meet all of the science pre requisites and then continue on to chiropractic school.
-During chiropractic school a D.C (doctor of chiropractic) earns 3065 classroom hours.
+You need to have the required credits to attend.
+Most chiropractors earn their bachelor’s degree, meet all of the science prerequisites, and then continue to chiropractic school.
+During chiropractic school, a D.C. (doctor of chiropractic) earns 3065 classroom hours.
 Compare this to an M.D (medical doctor) who earns 2706 hours.
-To name some of the highly studied systems of chiropractors, we study 540 hours of Anatomy-Physiology, 360 hours of radiology and 210 hours of orthopedics.
+To name some of the highly studied systems of chiropractors, we study 540 hours of Anatomy-Physiology, 360 hours of radiology, and 210 hours of orthopedics.
 This is higher than most other medical professions.

 8. Stop cracking your own back.